Your Gift DOUBLES to Launch Our First Animated Feature Film!

 • Walk together regularly.
 This can be one of the best ways to improve your physical and mental health and connect as a couple.
 Try setting a regular time to walk around the block.

 Finally, one of the best ways to reduce the strain on your marriage is to remember that only God is perfect (Ecclesiastes 7:20).
 Lower your expectations.
 Don’t expect your spouse to be the perfect parent and wife or husband.
 Extend grace to one another, assume that you both are doing the best you can and rely on God to help fill in the gaps.
 Couples who grow strong marriages have learned how to stay connected and support one another in coping with life’s stresses.
 And couples with a strong marriage and regulated stress levels are more effective at parenting their children.
-We encourage you to pick one of these tips and support one another in a new way today.
+We encourage you to pick one of these tips and support one another in a new way today to avoid parental burnout and stress.

 Share: